Dolau railway station: History

 Queen Elizabeth II unveiled a plaque at the station in 2002 commemorating her visit during the Golden Jubilee visit to Wales.

 Formerly known as Dolau Halt, the suffix was dropped in 1969.

 Facilities

 Like most other stations on the route, it has been fitted with a digital information screen and customer help point to provide train running details.
 It also has a bicycle rack and payphone.

 Services

-It is served by four trains each direction Monday to Saturday (plus a fifth northbound service on weekdays only) and two trains each direction on Sundays.
+It is served by five trains each direction Monday to Saturday (plus a sixth northbound service on weekdays only) and two trains each way on Sundays.